Search Results for

 Name Mandatory Description

-Name Yes The unique name referring the action.
+Name Yes The unique name of the action.

-Label Yes The button label is displayed to end users and accepts a text resource key.
+Label Yes The button label displayed to end-users.
+Accepts a text resource key.

-Auto Show on Widget No By default, the action button is visible.
-However, if the setting is not selected, the button will be hidden, though the action can still be triggered via scripting.
+Auto Show on Widget No When unchecked, the button is hidden but can still be triggered via scripting.
+Checked by default.

 Open-page action